 |Methymalonic Acid (B12)||0-378 nmol/L||<300 nmol/L||>300 nmol/L|

-With Nutrition Response Testing, vitamins can be tested individually on the body and there are reflexes that correspond to different vitamins.
+With Nutrition Response Testing, we test vitamins individually on the body and there are reflexes that correspond to different vitamins.
 In many cases, a nutritional deficiency will show up as an organ stress/weakness and will make the body more susceptible to stressors, toxins, and infections, such as Lyme.

 So, as you can see, nutritional deficiencies clearly mimic Lyme Disease and must be properly ruled out in all cases of suspected Lyme.

 Does this sound like it could be you?
 Are you tired of chasing symptoms, tired of a cookie-cutter approach?
-Are you ready for a Natural Health Solution?
+Ready for a Natural Health Solution?